 What does a corporate vision have to do with the common good?

-A good vision is always focused on the common good or an overarching purpose.
-A vision like "In 2020, we'll have doubled our profits." is not desirable for anyone.
-At most for the CEO, whose bonuses depend on it.
+A good vision is always focused on the common good or a higher purpose.
+A vision like "In 2020, we will have doubled our profit." is not worth striving for anyone.
+At most, for a single person at the top of the hierarchy whose bonuses depend on it.
 Conversely, a vision directs the view into the future.
 It is about a permanent goal for an organization, which can lie at least 15 years in the future.

 The following examples of great and inspiring visions underline this thesis: